BGforgeNet/FO2tweaks/fo2tweaks/readme.txt

 - **It will ONLY work if you have killap's patch** or restoration pack installed.
 You can get those at http://www.killap.net.
 - It should be **compatible with any other mod** provided that "fo2tweaks" is installed **last**.
 It patches files instead of overwriting them.

-## Reporting issues
-The mod is tested on Windows XP x86.
-If you have any issues, reach me on [github](https://github.com/burner1024/fo2tweaks/issues).

 ## Installation
 - Download __fo2tweaks.zip__ from the [latest release page](https://github.com/burner1024/fo2tweaks/releases/latest)